 Take the master offline

-This is the step that makes the whole thing worth doing.
-We export everything, wipe the master secret from the working keyring, and re-import only the subkey secrets.
+Here is the step that makes the rest of this worth the effort.
+Export everything, wipe the master secret out of the working keyring, then re-import only the subkey secrets.

 cd "$GNUPGHOME"